gasolin/foxbox/README.md

     $ B2G_PATH=<local path> vagrant destroy

+The shared folders will be detached and the VM will be deleted.
+The basic vagrant box and the fetched source code will still exist so you don't have to fetch again.

 ### Rerun the configure process

 If there's any issue that make the setup process fail.
 You can rerun the configure process by following command: